gilecheverria/MegaShooter/README.md

 ## TO DO

 - [x] Boss scene
+- [ ] Ad another state for the Boss when HP is less than 25.
+Make it faster.
 - [ ] Add more patterns to boss attacks
 - [ ] Add a checkpoint to finishing the first stage
 - [ ] Integrate boss into the first stage